This week, my yoga teacher asked an interesting question. “When you hear the word vulnerability, do you think it’s a good thing or a bad thing?”.

-That may be true.
-It’s because I do creative work that I know vulnerability is necessary.
+Maybe.
+It’s true that because I do creative work I know vulnerability is necessary.
 It’s an opportunity to grow, expand, and create.
-To be clear, though, this doesn’t mean I enjoy being vulnerable!
+But that doesn’t mean I enjoy being vulnerable!

 The Research on Vulnerability and Connection

 What’s interesting is that someone spent years researching why we shouldn’t run from vulnerability!
 That someone is Brené Brown.
-If you’re an “organize the messiness of life” kind of person (as I tend to be), you’ll love this research.
+If you’re an “organize the messiness of life” kind of person (like me), you’ll love this research.
 You can hear Brené talk about it here.

 According to the research, the difference between folks who feel connected and those who don’t is that folks who feel connected believe they are worthy of love and connection.

-When I heard this, I thought about it.
-A lot.
-It sounded right, but something seemed to be missing.
+When I heard that quote, I thought about it for a bit.
+It sounded right, but still, something seemed to be missing.

-You see, while I think I’m worthy of love and connection (thank you, yoga), I often (too often) feel disconnected.
+You see, while I do believe I’m worthy of love and connection (thank you, yoga), I often feel disconnected.
 And now I think I know why.

 Vulnerability and The Yoga Community

-As our yoga class continued, my teacher mentioned a comment someone made about how so many people are self-absorbed.
-If you know self-absorbed people, you know how difficult it is to feel connected when you’re with them.
+As our yoga class continued, my teacher mentioned a comment someone she knew had made about self-absorbed people.
+If you know self-absorbed people, you know how difficult it is to connect with them.

 I’m not talking about self-esteem or self-love.
-We all need to pay attention to ourselves—or our Selves, as I prefer to think of it—but self-absorption is a corruption of healthy self-love.
-It’s that “all about me” way of being in the world that stems from an insatiable need for attention.
+We all need to pay attention to ourselves — or our Selves, as I prefer to see it — but self-absorption is a corruption of healthy self-love.
+It’s an “all about me” way of being in the world that probably stems from an insatiable need for attention.
 (And yes, it’s another form of hiding from vulnerability.)

 Interestingly, rather than agree with the observation, my teacher said, “I don’t really know a lot of self-absorbed people.
 I’m part of the yoga community.”